diku-dk/futhark/docs/package-management.rst

    }

-This lists one required package, with its package path, minimum version, and the expected commit hash.
+This lists one required package, with its package path, minimum version (see :ref:`version-selection`), and the expected commit hash.
 The latter is used for verification, to ensure that the contents of a package version cannot be changed silently.

 ``futhark-pkg`` will perform network requests to determine whether a package of the given name and with the given version exists and fail